TheTechsTech/node-sys/README.md

 - `fork` another **script**, a _Node Js_ module instance, for additional sub processing base on `stderr` or `stdout` events.
   - pass additional callback for the `message` event.

+A series of general use case `strick` type checkers.

 ## Install

 ```sh